apache/flink/docs/content/docs/dev/configuration/advanced.md

 under the License.
 -->

+# Advanced Configuration Topics

-# Dependencies: Flink Core and User Application
+## Dependencies: Flink Core and User Application

 There are two broad categories of dependencies and libraries in Flink, which are explained below.

-## Flink Core Dependencies
+### Flink Core Dependencies

 Flink itself consists of a set of classes and dependencies that form the core of Flink's runtime and must be present when a Flink application is started.
 The classes and dependencies needed to run